PRANABKUMARNEOGI/PRANABKUMARNEOGI/README.md

 ## Hi there 👋
 > WHOAMI
 ## PRANABKUMARNEOGI
-2 M's are very important, MIND and MONEY
+2 M's are very important, MIND and Mental

 ---